allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 * Serving the model using **ClearML Serving**
 * Spinning the inference container

-The tutorial will also go over these additional options that you can use with `clearml-serving`:
+The tutorial also covers the following`clearml-serving` features:
 * Automatic model deployment
 * Canary endpoints
 * Model performance monitoring